fantastic001/phd/rm/overview.md

 Despite their potential, the application of graph embeddings in software engineering is still an emerging area of research.
 There is a need for a comprehensive review of the existing literature to identify the state-of-the-art techniques, their applications, and the challenges that remain to be addressed.

-In [@wang_application_2023], the authors provide a survey of applications of knowledge graphs in software engineering.
+There are several surveys on graph embedding techniques and their applications in various domains.
+For instance [@xu_understanding_2021] provides a listing of several graph embedding techniques and their applications in social networks, citation networks, biological networks and genome analysis.

-Also, [@wang_survey_2022] provides a comprehensive survey of graph embedding methods used when graph nodes and links have their own attributes.
+In [@wang_survey_2022], the authors provide a survey of vast majority of graph embedding techniques and also mention some notable deployments in industry.
+They also mention several open source datasets which can be used for benchmarking graph embedding techniques.
+Similarly, in [@wang_application_2023], the authors provide a comprehensive survey of several applications of knowledge graphs in the field of software engineering, including software testing, bug prediction, and code recommendation.

 ## Problem statement